 Respondents in the study suggested that training institutions should develop new relevant and critical training courses.
-Agencies and organizations also need to acquire the requisite facilities and equipment to support the application the new skills acquired by employees.
-Government and organizations also need to make budget allocations for skills development of employees while individual self-funded courses should be recognized by employers.
-Organizations also need to revise job descriptions or responsibilities whenever necessary for staff with new skills to apply them.
+Agencies and organizations also need to acquire the new facilities and equipment needed to support the application the new skills acquired.
+Government and organizations also need to make budget allocations to skills development of employees while individual self-funded courses should be recognized by employers.
+Organizations also need to revise job descriptions or re-assignments wherever necessary for staff with new

-$Suggestions for monitoring \, and \, evaluation$
+Suggestions for monitoring and evaluation

-To track the progress of human resource capacity development in the WASH sector, respondents suggested the setting up of a sector human resource monitoring and evaluation information system and database, establish a coordinating platform and appoint an M&E focal person at the sector ministry.
-There was also a suggestion for the establishment of employer and trainee surveys to provide data for the M&E. The The ministry shall be supported by focal persons at the training institutions to undertake data collection and management.
+To track the progress of human resource capacity development in the WASH sector, respondents suggested the setting up of a sector human resource monitoring and valuation information system and database, establish a coordinating platform and appoint an M&E focal person at the sector ministry.
+There was also a suggestion for the establishment of employer trainee surveys to provide data, the M&E Focal and the ministry shall be supported by focal persons at the training institutions to undertake data collection and management.

-Participants' suggestions
+Participants suggestions at NLLAP 71